gmx2qmmm/gmx2qmmm_io/index.md

    |Energy|`oenergy_scanRa-b_step.txt` |QM, MM, Link and Total Energy in each step. a,b:scan atom|
    |Forces|`oforces_scanRa-b_step.txt` |X,Y,Z Forces at each atom in each step. a,b:scan atom|

-    Since there are many output files in scan job, the output files are store in sub-directory of the base directroy.
+    Since there are many output files in the scan job, the output files are store in a subdirectory of the base directory.
     Example: Linear scan atom1 and atom2 with 3 steps
     ```bash
     base_directory/